 Footnotes should be limited to important information needed for users to understand and interpret a chart or table.
 They should only be used to refer to the data specifically used in that chart or table.
-If a footnote refers to data used in general throughout the bulletin or article, this should be worked into the surrounding commentary instead.
+If a footnote refers to data used in general throughout the bulletin or article, this should be worked into the surrounding commentary or quality section instead.

 Avoid using too many footnotes as they can make the page long and interrupt the flow of the analysis, which is especially off putting for users on mobile devices.

 - be clear and concise